 - Cross-Campus Team Grant*: Up to $10,000.
 These grants allow staff member(s) at more than one school site to submit a team grant.
 This applies to staff with common assignments, needs, and goals who meet and plan together but who report to different campuses/principals.
 If more than one grant is submitted by a cross-campus team, the total of awarded site grants to that team will not exceed $10,000.
 A project chairperson must be identified.
 Grant sign off would come from the administrative supervisor of this group.

 - Carolyn Hunt Memorial Celebrate the Arts Grant to Teacher*: Up to $1000 for individual grant.
 Grant may be awarded to any CHISD teacher who wishes to incorporate a visual or performing arts program into the curriculum for any classroom subject.

 - Carolyn Hunt Memorial Celebrate the Arts Professional Enrichment Grant: Up to $1500 for individual grant.
 Grant may be awarded to any CHISD teacher with three years teaching experience in the district who wishes to enhance his/her instruction in the teaching of visual or performing arts, or to use visual or performing arts in the teaching of another subject through attendance at a professional educational activity, class, seminar, or workshop.
 Funds may be requested for travel expenses, fees, or other costs associated with the professional enrichment activity.

 *The same application form is used for these grants.

-Application Deadline: 4:00 PM on the second Tuesday of February.
+Application Deadline: Grant applications are due by 4:00 PM on the third Friday of January.
 If the deadline falls on a holiday, the grant application must be received by 4:00 PM the following school day.
-(Application Deadline for 2013 Fall Bonus Grant Cycle: 4:00pm on Tuesday, October 1.)

 Notification of Recipients: Recipients will be notified approximately 90 days following the application deadline for implementation the following school year.